 If you’ve ever seen a center stone wrapped in a circle of diamonds, then you’ve seen how beautiful halo engagement rings can be.
 Halo settings are ideal if you want to give your center stone a larger appearance.
 The circle of diamonds gives the illusion of size.
 If your stone is a shape other than round, you’ll need to go with a cushion halo setting to accommodate the shape.

 The solitaire setting features one stone in the center of the band, held by either prongs or a bezel.
 That’s it – no other stones or ornaments.
 It’s simple, classic, and timeless.
 A solitaire ring works best if you have a large or brilliant stone to show off.

-A bezel setting holds the stone in place using a strip of metal that can either wrap completely around the stone (full bezel), or leave the sides exposed (partial bezel).
+A bezel setting holds the stone in place using a strip of metal that can either wrap completely around the stone (a full bezel), or leave the sides exposed (a partial bezel).
 While a full bezel offers maximum security, the partial bezel leaves more of the stone visible.

 This setting uses tiny metal prongs to hold the stone in place.
 The prong setting is designed to provide as much visibility for the diamond as possible.
 The more prongs you use, the more secure the stone will be, but at the same time, you don’t want to obstruct the view of the stone.

 A cathedral setting makes the stone appear larger since it sets it above the ring’s shank.
 Unfortunately, this also leaves the stone more vulnerable to damage.
 This style is lovely and gives a delicate appearance to your ring, but it’s not suitable for an active lifestyle.
 Keep this in mind if you work with your hands a lot.